Stedi-Public-Archive/ts2asl/readme.md

 * [string templates](./examples/string-templates.md)

 ## ASL TypeScript library runtime support
 `ts2asl` is integrated with the `@ts2asl/asl-lib` module.
-This module can be used to integrate ASL features such as states and JsonPath with native typescript.
+This module can be used to integrate ASL features such as states and JsonPath with native TypeScript.

 * [ASL States](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-states.html) (Pass, Wait, Choice, Parallel, Map, etc.)
 * tasks with sync invocations, [waitForTaskToken](./examples/states.md#wait-for-task-token)